mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ## Morphemizer

 This is the tool AnkiMorphs uses to split text into morphs.
-AnkiMorphs comes bundled with two morphemizers:

-- `AnkiMorphs: Japanese`
-- `AnkiMorphs: Languages w/ Spaces`

-Any [installed spaCy models](../../installation/installing-spacy.md) will also show up in this list.
+See the [installation section](../../installation.md) for how to add morphemizers.

 ![morphemizer-selection.png](../../../img/morphemizer-selection.png)

 > **Note**: `AnkiMorphs: Languages w/ Spaces` is bad, it simply splits all text on whitespace.
 It's much better to use
-> spaCy models if you are able to install them.
+> other morphemizers if you are able to install them.

 ## Morph Priority

 The calculated [score](../../usage/recalc.md#scoring-algorithm) of the card, and as a result, the sorting of the card, depends on the [priority](../prioritizing.md) you give the morphs.
-You can either set the priorities to be `Collection frequency` (how often the morphs occur in your card collection), or you could use a [custom .csv file](../prioritizing.md#frequencycsv) that specifies the priorities of the morphs.
+You can either set the priorities to be `Collection frequency` (how often the morphs occur in your card collection), or you could use a [custom frequency file](../prioritizing.md#custom-frequency-files) that specifies the priorities of the morphs.

 AnkiMorphs automatically finds .csv files placed in [[anki profile folder](../../glossary.md#profile-folder)]`/frequency-files/`.